5 Main Private Car Seller Obligations During A Private Sale

 Before buying a used car you want to get the vehicle inspected by a trusted mechanic.
 During the inspection, make sure you perform a test drive to get a feel if that is the right car for you or not.
 Find out if the manufacturer’s warranty is still active or if you wish to purchase an extension at the dealership.

 Verify that the air conditioning and the stereo system are working during this inspection process.
-Lastly, perform a free license plate lookup to get an accurate history report.
+Perform a free license plate lookup to get an accurate history report.
 By following these basic steps and taking the necessary steps to ensure a legal and ethical transaction, you can sell your car privately with confidence and peace of mind.

 How do I protect myself from private seller buying scams?